 This led to the birth of Satpuda Foundation.
 While the Foundation is registered in Amravati, its administrative headquarters is located in Nagpur.
-The Foundation works in 105 villages located around 6 major Tiger Reserves in Maharashtra and Madhya Pradesh.
+The Foundation works in 121 villages located around 6 major Tiger Reserves in Maharashtra and Madhya Pradesh and in two wildlife corridors: Pench- Bor and Yawal-Melghat.
+The total population of the villages in our area of operations is around 77,000.

-In Maharashtra, these are Navegaon-Nagzira Tiger Reserve (18 villages), Pench Tiger Reserve (24 villages) and Tadoba-Andhari Tiger Reserve (11 villages).
+In Maharashtra, the areas covered are Navegaon-Nagzira Tiger Reserve (15 villages), Pench Tiger Reserve (24 villages), Tadoba-Andhari Tiger Reserve (12 villages), Pench-Bor corridor (6 villages) and Yawal-Melghat (3 villages).

-In Madhya Pradesh, the areas where we operate are Kanha Tiger Reserve (10 villages), Priyadarshini Pench Tiger Reserve (24 villages) and Satpura Tiger Reserve (18 villages).
+In Madhya Pradesh, the areas were we operate are Priyadarshini Pench Tiger Reserve (24 villages), Kanha (10 villages) and Satpura Tiger Reserve (27 villages).

-These Tiger Reserves, along with adjoining forests and corridors currently support an estimated population of around 400 tigers .
-Wildlife experts estimate that this landscape has the potential to support a population of at least 600 tigers .
+These Tiger Reserves, along with adjoining forests and corridors currently support an estimated population of around 400 tigers.
+Wildlife experts estimate that this landscape has the potential to support a population of at least 600 tigers.